jayjeo/public/Laborshare/readme.md

     * Please be aware that initializing the download may take some time due to the large size of the file.
   * After the download is complete, execute the file named 'master.do'.

-# Specific instructions for the comparison between ONET and ESCO by using embedding feature.
+# Specific instructions for the comparison between ONET and ESCO.
   * Follow this link: [https://github.com/jayjeo/public/blob/main/Laborshare/readmeONETESCO.md](https://github.com/jayjeo/public/blob/main/Laborshare/readmeONETESCO.md)

 # Specific instructions for Patent related works.